brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 Ideally, topics like this are all discussed in a [session zero](https://www.level1geek.com/dnd-session-0/), but that’s not foolproof.
 Some tables don’t know how to conduct a session zero and are surprised to later find there are disagreements at the table.
 Even seasoned players will leave things out of a session zero.
 Whatever level of pre-campaign alignment you had, there may still be gaps and misunderstandings.

 * One player may be unfamiliar with TTRPGs and won’t know what to ask for in a session zero.
 * One or several players may lack empathy for the lived experiences of another player at the table and see nothing wrong with attacking them on a personal level through their characters.
-* Even established safety tools may fail to predict a very specific trauma trigger for a player that pops up later in the campaign.
+* Even established safety tools may fail to predict a specific trauma trigger for a player that pops up later in the campaign.

 Yes, session zero should catch all of these things, but the fact is that even the most thorough pre-campaign discussions can miss things.
 When expectations aren’t matching, gameplay mechanics cannot fix that—it will take a conversation.